Table of Contents

 Typically your small size (the same physical size as regular money, as opposed to the old horse blankets) silver certificate is worth about 5% more than face.
 Some exceptions are the 1928 and 1934 $1.00 notes, which can be worth a little more, and the 1933 $10.00 silver certificate which is worth quite a bit.

-The Legal Tender notes, or red seal, notes were issued in from 1928 through 1963 in order to satisfy the legal requirements of the Act of May 3, 1878.
+The Legal Tender notes, otherwise known as Red Seal notes, were issued in from 1928 through 1963 in order to satisfy the legal requirements of the Act of May 3, 1878.
 Notes dated 1953 and 1963 only carry a small premium.

 Are the bicentennial coins (1776-1976) worth anything?